Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_swapper_notify_confetti                 0       // Whether to throw confetti when a swapper is a killed ttt_swapper_killer_health                   100     // What amount of health to give the person who killed the swapper.
-Set to "0" to kill them ttt_swapper_credits_starting                0       // The number of credits a swapper should start with
+Set to "0" to kill them ttt_swapper_credits_starting                0       // The number of credits a swapper should start with ttt_swapper_healthstation_reduce_max        1       // Whether the swapper's max health should be reduced to match their current health when using a health station, instead of being healed

 // Clown
 ttt_clown_damage_bonus                      0       // Damage bonus that the clown has after being activated (e.g. 0.5 = 50% more damage)